Vaibhavv1703/PasswordManager/README.md

 # Password Checker
-A terminal-based **Password Management Tool** that helps users evaluate password strength, estimate cracking time, and calculate entropy.
+A terminal-based **Password Checker Tool** that helps users evaluate password strength, estimate cracking time, and calculate entropy.
 Built with simplicity and cybersecurity in mind.

 ## Features
 - Password Strength Checker